What is it?

 Common use cases

-- Lead aggregation: Zillow/Realtor.com-class sources, Facebook, Google LSA, and site registrations into one inbox.
+- Lead aggregation: Zillow, Realtor.com, Facebook, Google LSA, and site registrations into one inbox.

-- Speed-to-lead: auto texts, call tasks, and SLA-style accountability.
+- Speed-to-lead: auto texts, call tasks, and SLA-style accountability for the best real estate follow-up system workflow.

-- Behavioral follow-up: react when leads favorite listings or spike activity.
+- Behavioral follow-up: react when leads favorite listings or spike activity on your IDX site.

 - Team routing: assign by source, price band, or agent availability.